Infineon/mbedtls-optiga-trust-x/README.md

 * You can find more information about the security chip in the core [repository](https://github.com/Infineon/optiga-trust-x)
 * You can find other Application Notes in the respective [repository](https://github.com/Infineon/appnotes-optiga-trust-x)

+## What is mbedTLS
+[mbed TLS](https://tls.mbed.org/) (previously PolarSSL) is a wide-known implementation of the [TLS and SSL](https://en.wikipedia.org/wiki/Transport_Layer_Security) protocols and the respective cryptographic algorithms.
+It is dual-licensed with the Apache License version 2.0 (with GPLv2 also available).

 ## Summary
 In this guide you may find the following steps:
 * How to build (via refernces) the software and flash the development board